chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

-- [ ] feat: Implement abstract methods in child classes, starting from abstract method
+- [ ] feat: Add inspection that renders a problem in the base class if methods are missing in child classes
 - [ ] feat: Show red bubble if introduce parameter object is not available
 - [-] feat: Configure dunder all inspection to be only available if __all__ is present
 - [ ] feat: Replace expected with actual test outcome